jamesduv9/prod_to_cml/README.md

   quick way to deploy these configurations to a CML lab through terraform

 Options:
-  --source_path TEXT      MANDATORY: path to your configuration directory you
+  --source_path TEXT           MANDATORY: path to your configuration directory
-                          want to convert  [required] --output_path TEXT      MANDATORY: Provide the destination directory for the configs, interface mapping, and tfvars json file.
+                               you want to convert  [required] --output_path TEXT           MANDATORY: Provide the destination directory for the configs, interface mapping, and tfvars json file.
 Cannot equal source_path  [required] --vlan_seed INTEGER          OPTIONAL: Which vlan to start incrementing at, avoid setting too high.
-Must be greater than 1 --config_file_ext TEXT  OPTIONAL: Tells the script which file extension your configs will use inside the source_path directory --help                  Show this message and exit.
+Must be greater than 1 [default: 2] --config_file_ext TEXT       OPTIONAL: Tells the script which file extension your configs will use inside the source_path directory  [default: .config] --create_tf                  Build tfvars and terraform base deployment file --management_interface TEXT  Specify which interface to use for management/external connectivity --management_subnet TEXT     Must be a /24, specify the network you want the management network to be enabled on  [default:
+                               10.0.0.0/24]
+  --help                       Show this message and exit.
 ```

-By default the optional options ```vlan_seed``` and ```config_file_ext``` are set to 2 and ".config" respectively.

 You can then run the script by passing it a directory of configurations you want to convert, along with an output directory.
 In this example I also have my configurations stored as .txt files, and I want to start with a vlan seed of 5